 How to Make Lemon Pie

-In addition to the ingredients listed above, you will need a pie pan, preferably one with low sides, as well as mixing bowls.
-While this pie is pretty easy to make and requires minimal ingredients it does require a homemade lemon curd, which might feel intimidating.
+In addition to the ingredients listed above, you will need a 9-inch pie dish, preferably one with low sides, as well as mixing bowls.
 Follow the step-by-step guide below to see exactly how to make this delicious lemon dessert.

 Make the Crust

 Grease a 9” pie pan with cooking spray.
 Spread with a paper towel so it’s just a thin layer.
 To make the crust, combine all the ingredients in a medium bowl and mix together well with a rubber spatula.
-The mixture should look moist and like cookie dough.
+The pie dough should look moist (like cookie dough).
 Transfer crust mixture to the prepared pie pan and press onto the bottom and sides of the pan using your hands.
 Optionally, trim the top edges of the crust that may overhang the pan so it looks neat.
-Set in the fridge to chill while making the lemon curd.
+Set in the refrigerator to chill while making the lemon curd.

 Make the Lemon Curd